Skip to main content

 How to organize video sources in Atlas

-- Confirm the video has transcript text or another source representation Atlas can process.
+1. Confirm that the video has a transcript Atlas can read.

-- Add the YouTube source or transcript-backed material to a project.
+2. Add the YouTube video or transcript to a project.

-- Open citation passages and read nearby context before saving or reusing the finding.
+5. Open each citation and read the nearby text before you save the finding.

-The image supports the six-step checklist above by showing the source context, mapped claims, grounded answer, and citation markers in one review surface.
+The image shows the source, mapped claims, cited answer, and citation markers in one view.

-Use the image to check the research workflow.
-It shows transcript triage, cited answers, and source passages in Atlas.
-Raw clip thumbnails, bins, folders, and footage cleanup still belong in media-library or editing tools.
+Use the image to check the research steps.
+Atlas shows the transcript, cited answers, and source passages.
+Media or editing tools still handle clip thumbnails, bins, folders, and raw footage.

 Which video organizer should you choose?

-Choose a local cataloger when the video files live on drives and the pain is finding, tagging, or previewing clips.
-Choose a personal library when the videos belong with photos and device sync matters.
+Choose a local catalog when your files live on drives and you need to find, tag, or preview clips.
+Choose a personal library when videos belong with photos and must sync across devices.

-Choose a cloud video library when people need to review, share, and comment on hosted video.
-Choose Atlas only when the video has become source material for research and you need summaries, cited follow-up, and maps.
+Choose an online video library when people need to review, share, and comment.
+Choose Atlas only when the video is a research source and you need cited answers or a map.

-The fastest test is to name the artifact you need to retrieve.
-If the artifact is a clip file, use a video cataloger.
-If it is a hosted review asset, use a cloud video library.
-If it is a claim inside a transcript, use Atlas and verify the cited passage before relying on it.
+Ask what you need to find.
+For a clip file, use a video catalog.
+For a shared review video, use an online library.
+For a claim inside a transcript, use Atlas and read the cited passage.

-Choose Atlas when the answer you need must stay attached to a cited source passage.
-It is the research-source lane for transcript-backed videos.
+Choose Atlas when each answer must stay linked to a source passage in the transcript.

 Turn video sources into a source-grounded map